 To take pressure off a single project, I’m going to work on two at the same time (I said I’d do this back in August but never did).
-I’m going to work on The Forest King and Midnight Shrine.
-I have about 32,000 words of Forest King.
+I have about 32,000 words of one.
 It’s a skeleton.
 A prototype.
-The structure is pretty sound, but it all needs fleshed out.As for Midnight Shrine, I have 60 pages of exploration, and some ideas about a second draft.
+The structure is pretty sound, but it all needs fleshed out.As for the other, I have 60 pages of exploration, and some ideas about a second draft.
 I need to go back to those revision notes and see how I feel about them now.
 I believe the 60 handwritten pages told me why I was writing the story, but didn’t tell me how exactly to tell it.
 In other words, those pages revealed the core of the story, but not the story itself.

 So that’s the state of things.I need to focus on my work rather than the fucking HELLSCAPE that is planet Earth right now.
 Will there ever be a day when we don’t treat women as nothing more than walking tits-and-wombs?